-Specific School of Nursing convocation ceremony dates will be posted closer to the time of the date of the event.
+Specific School of Nursing convocation ceremony dates will be posted closer to the time of the event.

 Recognition of Superior Scholarship at Commencement

 Students who have excelled in their program may qualify to graduate with honors.
 Final honor awards will be calculated based on the final cumulative GPA after a student's final term.